walmartlabs/lacinia/docs/tutorial/init-schema.rst

 A Lacinia schema is an `EDN <https://github.com/edn-format/edn>`_ file.
 It is a map of maps; the top level keys identify the type of definition: ``:objects``, ``:queries``, ``:interfaces``, ``:enums``, and so forth.
-Each type has its own structure.
+The inner maps are keywords to a type-specific structure.
+This schema defines a single query, ``game_by_id`` that returns an object as defined by the ``BoardGame`` type.

 A schema is declarative: it defines what operations are possible, and what types and fields exist, but has nothing to say about where any of the data comes from.
 In fact, Lacinia has no opinion about that either!
-GraphQL is a contract between a consumer and a provider for how to request and present data, it's not any form of database layer, object relational mapper, or anything of that type.
+GraphQL is a contract between a consumer and a provider for how to request and present data, it's not any form of database layer, object relational mapper, or anything similar.

 Instead, Lacinia handles the parsing of a client query, and guides the execution of that query, ultimately invoking application-specific callback hooks: